edysfy/Group_website/sprints.md

 ### Agile and our project

 The only stakeholder in our project was the end user.
 Therefore all feedback at each iteration came from user surveys and interviews.
 As documented in the [sprints] and [UX] at each stage of the development process we set goals based apon the user feedback collected in the last sprint.
-Once we had implimented the features described by our sprint goals we then repeated the process evaluating what we had done and getting more user feedback.
+Once we had implemented the features described by our sprint goals we then repeated the process evaluating what we had done and getting more user feedback.
 This process